d13co/d13.co/content/posts/redundant-participation-nodes-on-algorand/index.md

 ## Consensus Rule #1: Always be participating.

 Addresses that are "registered online", i.e. declared to be participating in Algorand consensus, are meant to always be online and participating in the consensus protocol.
-If enough online stake is delinquent, the chain may stall, unable to reach consensus.
+If enough online stake is delinquent, the chain be unable to reach consensus and stall.

 As such, for large enough stake it is worth participating from two nodes at the same time.

-The upside to this is that you decrease the odds of your account being delinquent in consensus to almost zero, as this would require a concurrent failure of both nodes.
+The upside to this is that you decrease the odds of your account failing to participate to ~zero, as this would require a concurrent failure of both nodes.
 For example, if you participated from both your home and a server, you would ensure that any residential connection hiccups would not affect your participation.

 The downside to this is negligible from a network point of view.
-Your two nodes will be participating without knowledge of each other, so one will always win out and the other's proposals (or votes) will be rejected as duplicates.
-This overhead is something that Algorand is designed to withstand, as the 2x chatter from your nodes in the name of high availability could just as well be a 10000x chatter in an intentional Denial of Service attempt.
+Your two nodes will be participating without knowledge of each other, both sending proposals and votes when your key is selected.
+One will always win out and the other's proposals (or votes) will be rejected as duplicates.
+This overhead is something that Algorand is designed to withstand, as the 2x chatter from your nodes in the name of high availability may just as well be a 10000x chatter in an intentional Denial of Service attempt.

+Ultimately, if your stake is high enough, the tradeoff of this extra chatter for high availability participation is worth it.

 ## Process